Table of Contents

 The driving pressure gradient is essential for the filtration process.
 This effective filtration pressure (Peff) is the sum of various components.
-The first component is the capillary blood pressure PCap of around 48 mm Hg, from the blood towards the filter.
-The second component is a pressure of about 13 mm Hg in the Bowman’s capsule Pbow of around 13 mm Hg, which acts in the opposite direction.
+The first component is the capillary blood pressure (PCap) of about 48 mm Hg, which the blood exerts on the filter.
+The second component is a pressure of about 13 mm Hg in the Bowman capsule (Pbow), and this pressure acts in the opposite direction.

-The third component is the colloid-osmotic or oncotic pressure πCap of about 25 mm Hg, which is due to plasma proteins that cannot pass through the filter, thus attracting water and ions out of the Bowman capsule and toward the blood.
+The third component is the colloid osmotic or oncotic pressure (πCap) of about 25 mm Hg, which is due to plasma proteins that cannot pass through the filter.
+This pressure moves water and ions out of the Bowman capsule and toward the blood.
 Peff is calculated as follows:

 πCap sharply increases along the glomerular capillary because as water is expelled from the blood, the protein concentration rises.
 Once πCap reaches a value of 35 mm Hg, Peff drops to 0 and the filtration equilibrium is reached, which means that filtration can no longer occur.
-If the renal blood flow increases, the point of the filtration equilibrium is shifted further towards the end of the capillary, and a more extended segment of the glomerular capillary can be utilized for filtration.
+If the renal blood flow increases, the point of the filtration equilibrium is shifted further toward the end of the capillary, and a more extended segment of the glomerular capillary can be utilized for filtration.
 Thus, GFR depends on renal blood flow.
 Therefore, when the blood flow to the kidneys is reduced, such as during heart failure or in renal artery stenosis, the filtration must be increased to balance fluid and electrolytes in the body.
-This increase infiltration is reflected by a high filtration fraction, showing that the kidneys have to work more with the fluid they are receiving.
+This increased filtration is reflected by a high filtration fraction (FF), showing that the kidneys have to work more with the fluid they are receiving.

 The concept of renal clearance arises from the function of the kidney as an organ of detoxification.
-It describes the amount of plasma volume completely cleared of a particular substance per time unit.
-Here, other processes in addition to filtration are at play, such as absorption (removal from the tubules and transferred to the blood), secretion (removal from the blood and transferred to the tubules), excretion, or passage through and out of the tubule and into the collecting duct.
+Renal clearance describes the amount of plasma volume that is completely cleared of a particular substance per unit time.
+Here, in addition to filtration, other processes are at play.
+These processes include reabsorption (substances are removed from the tubules and transferred to the blood), secretion (substances are removed from the blood and transferred to the tubules), and excretion (passage of substances through the tubule and out into the collecting duct).